 All these terms have intent – indicating people are willing to act – which means many are ready to make a small investment (in resources and tools) to ultimately get more in the long-run.
 The right selection of debt offers, and promotions become the pathway for these individuals.
-Debt companies pay top dollar for referrals; the debt programs commission structure is thrilling and lucrative.
+Debt companies pay top dollar for referrals; the debt affiliate programs commission structure is thrilling and lucrative.

 There’s also the financial market.

 A blogger exploring debt-relief topics can niche into horizontal and vertical markets whether that’s investments and loans, or even creating a service helping their users.
 It’s very common seeing paid tools, information products, and classes as part of the debt blog monetization strategies.